socomsystems/documentation/admin_manual/configuration_files/external_storage/smb.rst

 SMB update notifications
 ------------------------

-Starting with Nextcloud 10, Nextcloud can use smb update notifications to listen for changes made to a configured SMB/CIFS storage and detect external changes made to the storage in near real-time.
+Starting with cyfrSpaces 10, cyfrSpaces can use smb update notifications to listen for changes made to a configured SMB/CIFS storage and detect external changes made to the storage in near real-time.